assamite/creamas/README.rst

 systems (and agents especially) are not strict, and therefore the library can be used to build any types of agent-based systems.
 If you are looking for a minimalistic MAS-library, check out `aiomas
-<https://aiomas.readthedocs.io/en/latest/>`_ on top of which Creamas is built.
+<https://aiomas.readthedocs.io/en/latest/>`_.
+Creamas is build on top of it.

 .. attention::